Thursday, April 16, 2026

 The screenshot below shows the perspective projection of the colored cube rotated 20 degree pitch and 20 degree yaw.

-The ortho projection is computed in glm as below
+The orthographic projection is computed in glm as below.
+In orthographic projection, the frustum appears as a cube.

-xmin, xmax are left and right of the view frustum
+xmax right of the view frustum

-ymin, ymax are top and bottom of the view frustum
+ymax bottom of the view frustum

-Example: ortho(-1.84, 1.84, -1.0, 1.0, 1.0, 100.0); The 1.84 is the aspect ratio.
+ortho(-1.84, 1.84, -1.0, 1.0, 1.0, 100.0);

 The screenshot below shows the orthographic projection of the colored cube rotated 20 degree pitch and 20 degree yaw.